pholmes116/NFL-player-trajectories-public/README.md

 ## 🏈 Overview

-This project aims to predict player trajectory using data from the 2025 Big Data Bowl competition:
+This project aims to predict player trajectories using data from the 2025 Big Data Bowl competition.
+It includes:

 - Data loading utilities
 - Visualization tools
 - Baseline model implementations
 - Notebooks for exploration and experimentation
 - Instructions for environment setup

 ## 📁 Project Structure